Fatty Bear's Birthday Surprise

 This speech clip is one of several that can show up when the "attractive" mouth is placed in the Veggie Head minigame, but only the "Dear me" part actually plays.
 The remainder of the line is forcibly cut off - the game devotes a unique chunk type to this single task!
 The subtitles still display the line in full.

 There's no clear-cut reason for its omission.
-Given the context, it's possible that someone was worried that with the music playing, "Dear me, I am a sight!" could be misheard as "Dear me, I am a slut!" … at least, that's what happened to this section's author.
+Given the context, perhaps there was some concern that, with the music playing, "Dear me, I am a sight!" could be misheard as "Dear me, I am a slut!"?

 Typing scr 5 run in ScummVM's debugger warps the player to Room 1.
 It then plays a slideshow of every room in order, displaying each for five seconds.
 On rooms too big to fit on one screen, the camera pans from left to right.
 This was likely either some sort of debugging feature or some demonstration.